Goomento/PageBuilder/README.md

 <img alt="Goomento - The Magento Page Builder Extension" src="https://i.imgur.com/zstn8jK.gif" width="800"/>

-# Goomento - The Free Magento Page Builder Extension, allows you to create unique Magento websites using advanced animations, custom CSS, responsive designs, and more, by performing simple actions such as drag and drop.
+# Goomento - The Free Magento Page Builder Extension, allows you to create unique Magento websites, landing pages using advanced animations, custom CSS, responsive designs, and more, by performing simple actions such as drag and drop.

 Goomento is a _Free Magento Page Builder Extension_ that allows you to efficiently set up your website by simply dragging and dropping manipulation.
 Notably, it can reuse your previous content from current or other websites to